Battle of Szina: Preparations

-The battle
+Battle

 The presence of Török and Katzianer near Kassa prevented Zápolya's army from marching on the capital city Buda.
 In the meantime, discord broke out in Zápolya's army between the Serbian and Polish mercenaries.
 Zápolya's cavalry and infantry was less skilled than the German infantry (the landsknechts), but the Polish mercenaries fought gallantly against the Austrians.
 In Zápolya's army, 300 Polish soldiers and a few thousand other men were killed.

 After Zápolya's defeat, he was pursued by Bálint Török and Lajos Pekry; he fled into Poland seeking help.
 When Polish King Sigismund I the Old declined to proclaim war against Austria, Zápolya turned to Suleiman I, Sultan of Ottomans for help.
 Suleiman then sent Petru Rareş, the Voivode of Moldavia, into Transylvania.
 Petru Rareş defeated Ferdinand in the Battle of Földvár (Földvári csata, Schlacht bei Marienburg, Bătălia de la Feldioara), and the Ottoman army (including Moldavians and Serbs) lay Siege of Vienna.